-In essence, laser is pain-free, and that’s why it’s growing in popularity with clients.
-Laser is capable of producing an analgesic-type effect, which means the patient feels less pain than if you do not use laser at all.
+In essence, a laser is pain-free, and that’s why it’s growing in popularity with clients.
+A laser is capable of producing an analgesic-type effect, which means the patient feels less pain than if you do not use laser at all.
 Since laser therapy targets and reduces inflammation as well as increases the healing process, the overall experience is one of pleasant treatment for the patient.

 HOW LONG DOES THE LASER TREATMENT LAST?

 At its core, a laser (with regards to hygiene and pocket therapy) can last forever if the patient takes care to create a healthy at-home regimen that preserves the treatment.
 If a pocket flares up later in time, the laser can immediately be leveraged to stop the disease right in its tracks.
 Dental diode lasers are an effective tool to prevent the disease from manifesting throughout the oral cavity.
 Lasers can uniquely target specific pockets of the mouth, as well as the entire mouth.
 Hygienists use the laser on deeper pockets to get rid of bacteria, heal portions of the mouth, and prevent future biofilm infections.
 It’s important to stress the at-home care regimen for all patients after they leave the office.
 Cleaning under the gums daily can ensure that this treatment lasts forever.
 When doctors use the laser for more surgical procedures that involve cutting and/or removal or gum tissue, the results can last forever.
 The bonus of laser is it is only needed once and with proper technique, the gum tissue will stay where it is left, which means no gum recession.
 Let the patient know that with laser, there is no need for stiches and it’s virtually pain-free.
 There is no other treatment comparable to it on the market.

 HOW MANY TIMES DO WE HAVE TO PERFORM LASER TREATMENT?